Acute pancreatitis - mild

 Increasing abdominal and back pain, nausea and fever for three days.

 0 images remaining

-Pancreas is oedematous with mild surrounding fat stranding.
+The pancreas is edematous with mild surrounding fat stranding.
 There was no evidence of complication.
-Adjacent small bowel is thick walled, likely reactive.
+The adjacent small bowel is thick walled, likely reactive.

 Fatty liver.
-Hyperdense region at the gallbladder fossa may represent focal fatty sparing.
+A relative hyperdense region at the gallbladder fossa may represent focal fatty sparing.
 Adrenal glands and spleen have a normal appearance.
 More than 10 renal stones are demonstrated in the right kidney and more than five renal stones are present in the left kidney; the largest is at the left superior pole and measures 7 mm.
 The kidneys have an otherwise normal appearance.

 Findings are consistent with mild (uncomplicated) pancreatitis.
 Incidental note of fatty liver (hepatic steatosis) and renal calculi.
-In this case, the lipase was elevated at 848.
+In this case, the lipase was elevated at 848 IU/dl.